*

 - Do not use lorem ipsum dummy text, use real content and get it designed from the start

-- Use short paragraphs up to 5 lines, lists and citations (consider mobile display!)
+- Use short paragraphs, lists and citations (consider mobile display!)

 - Bold the most important keywords and use “text marker” effects on others